neurosity/neurosity-sdk-js/docs/overview.md

 id: overview
 title: NotionJS
 ---
 NotionJS is built with privacy and ease of use  in mind.
-Our goal is to make the next major computing platform, a new system, that learns from you.
-A computing platform is a place filled with applications built by Neurosity and many other developers.
-The first step in building a platform for us to build on.
+Our dream is to build the next major computing platform, a new system, that learns from you via symbiotic computing.
+A computing platform is a place filled with applications built by millions of developers.
+The first step in building this new platform is to make applications that add value.
+To make applications quickly, easily, and accessible by any number of clients, we use NotionJS.
 This repository is used by the Neurosity team to build our very own applications.
 We have a dream that some of the best apps will be written by people outside of Neurosity.

 This documentation describes:

 * How to authenticate, query, train, and use a Notion
-* How to take advantage of Neurosity's rich NotionJS API
+* How to take advantage of Neurosity's NotionJS
 * Where to find guides and code samples to help get you started

 ## What can NotionJS do?

-Here are some exampels of what you can achieve with NotionJS API:
+Here are some examples of what you can achieve with NotionJS:

 * Authenticate and access a Notion - [Authentication](docs/api/authenticate)
 * Query device status - [Info](docs/api/info) or [Status](docs/api/status)